-- Amyotrophic lateral sclerosis (Lou Gehrig's disease).
+- Lou Gehrig's disease (amyotrophic lateral sclerosis or ALS).
 Taking 2 grams to 4 grams of threonine daily for up to 12 months does not seem to slow the progression of ALS or reduce symptoms.
 There is also some evidence that threonine might actually worsen lung function in people with ALS.

 Insufficient Evidence for

-- Familial spastic paraparesis, a hereditary disorder.
+- Inherited disorders marked by weakness and stiffness in the legs (familial spastic paraparesis or FSP).
 Early research suggests that taking 1.5 grams to 2 grams of threonine by mouth three times daily might improve some symptoms in people with familial spastic paraparesis.
 But the improvement does not seem to be very significant.

-- Multiple sclerosis.
+- Multiple sclerosis (MS).
 Early research suggests that taking 2.5 grams of threonine by mouth three times daily for 8 weeks does not reduce muscle stiffness (spasticity) in people with MS.

-- Spinal spasticity, a movement disorder caused by spinal cord damage.
+- A muscle control disorder marked by involuntary movements and muscle tightness (spasticity).
 Early research suggests that taking 2 grams of threonine by mouth three times daily modestly decreases muscle contractions in people with spinal spasticity caused by spinal cord injury.

 - Other conditions.

 Special Precautions and Warnings

 Amyotrophic lateral sclerosis (Lou Gehrig's disease):There is some concern that threonine might decrease lung function in patients with ALS.
 In one study, ALS patients taking 1 gram of threonine four times per day for 6 months had significantly reduced lung function compared to patients who did not receive threonine.
 More evidence is needed to determine if threonine was actually at fault.

 Medications for Alzheimer disease (NMDA antagonists) interacts with THREONINE